nushell/nushell.github.io/book/commands/group-by.md

   database
   default
   lazyframe
-version: 0.70.0
+version: 0.71.0
 database: |
-  Group by query
+  Group-by query
 default: |
-  Create a new table grouped.
+  Split a table into groups based on one column's values, and return a record with those groups.
 lazyframe: |
-  Creates a groupby object that can be used for other aggregations
+  Creates a group-by object that can be used for other aggregations
 usage: |
-  Group by query
+  Group-by query
-  Create a new table grouped.
+  Split a table into groups based on one column's values, and return a record with those groups.
-  Creates a groupby object that can be used for other aggregations
+  Creates a group-by object that can be used for other aggregations
 ---

 # <code>{{ $frontmatter.title }}</code> for database